Jestin James

 Projected Reduction in Payment Drop-offs

-Participants who saw instalment options pre-conditioned across Search, PDP and Cart abandoned at the payment step 27% less often in moderated sessions, citing higher confidence and clearer affordability before reaching checkout.
+Participants who saw instalment options pre-conditioned across Search, PDP and Cart abandoned at payment 27% less often, citing higher confidence going into checkout.

 Tools Used